 Maintaining Trust and Onboarding New Teachers

 Having credibility in the eyes of their teachers and maintaining the trust of their staff are instrumental for any administrator’s success.
 Having credibility and trust are especially important when an administrator asks their staff to consider different pedagogical approaches such as student-centered learning.
 Oxford’s Anita Qonja-Collins admitted that there can be a perception that administrators don’t know what’s happening in the classroom because they are not in the trenches, actually doing the work.
 “It’s really hard to have credibility in the work that you’re driving forward without getting some pushback of ‘you don’t understand,’” said Qonja-Collins.
-She added that listening to teachers—ensuring teachers that you know and understand their situation—is key to maintaining their trust and being able to implement new ideas and strategies with their support.
+She added that listening to teachers—ensuring that teachers know you are aware of and understand their challenges—is key to maintaining their trust and being able to implement new ideas and strategies with their support.

 When it comes to implementing student-centered learning, onboarding new teachers can also pose a challenge for administrators.
 Tracey Jaggi acknowledged that new teachers often come to Berrien Springs without a solid understanding of what student-centered learning is and how they can implement it in their classrooms.
 Adding the additional layer of onboarding new teachers to understand the direction the district is going in terms of moving towards student-centered learning to the general onboarding process can be a lot.
 “It’s also a lot to ask them to communicate this to students and parents right away when they’re barely understanding it themselves,” said Jaggi.
 Knowing this, some administrators look to hire teachers that already have a student-centered mentality.
 “Hiring is the most important thing that we do.
 We look for that during interviews—we look for teachers who have a student-centered mindset,” said Will Heath of Portland Public Schools.